testit-tms/importers/testit-importer-junit/README.md

 ### Importing

-Use the command `testit-junit --resultsdir allure-results` to specify the directory with Junit reports and create new test run in TMS instance.
+Use the command `testit-junit --resultsdir junit-results` to specify the directory with Junit reports and create new test run in TMS instance.
-Or use the command `testit-junit --resultsdir allure-results --testrunid <id>` to specify the directory with Junit reports and id of test run in TMS instance.
+Or use the command `testit-junit --resultsdir junit-results --testrunid <id>` to specify the directory with Junit reports and id of test run in TMS instance.
 **Important:** This command initiates the import.

 # Contributing